-First of all, you need to fill and submit TIMS (Trekker’s Information Management) form and ACAP (Annapurna Conservation Area Project) Permit form to receive TIMS card and ACAP card.
+First of all, you need to fill out and submit TIMS (Trekker’s Information Management) form and ACAP (Annapurna Conservation Area Project) Permit form to receive the TIMS card and ACAP card.

-These two forms will cost 5000 rupees, i.e., TIMS permit costs 2000 rupees, and ACAP permit costs 3000 rupees.
-Without TIMS card and ACAP card, you won’t be able to enter Annapurna Conservation Area.
+These two forms will cost 5000 rupees, i.e., the TIMS permit costs 2000 rupees, and the ACAP permit costs 3000 rupees.
+Without a TIMS card and ACAP card, you won’t be able to enter Annapurna Conservation Area.

 The accommodation costs around 200-400 rupees per room in teahouses.
-The solo travelers can plan 1500-2000 rupees expense each day while it reduces for group travelers.
+Solo travelers can plan 1500-2000 rupees expense each day while it reduces for group travelers.

-The Annapurna base camp trek cost for Nepali and Indian is the same except for foreigners.
+The Annapurna base camp trek cost for Nepali and Indians is the same except for foreigners.